top of page

 I propose ballet class as a collaborative setting where new information and knowledge about the moving body, in relationship to form and history, happen in the moment.
 Barre and center are constructed to rigorously support the study of technique as studio practice, accentuating somatic awareness and attention to the multiple perspectives of dynamics alongside varied spatial concerns.

-We will work on developing an agile relationship between the head, shoulders, arms and legs; considering ballet as art, as a system, and as "changeable architecture".
+We will work on developing an agile relationship between the head, shoulders, arms and legs; considering ballet as a system, a language, and an art that is timeless within an ever changing architecture.
 Attention is given to interior mechanics driven by counterpoint.
 Throughout the class, attentiveness to the musicality of the form gives insight into the various understandings of tempi and interacting rhythms.
 Combinations and phrase work change depending on both age and desire within the group.

 Photograph: Nathan Ishar